MerlinRock/CodeRefactor/README.md

 # CodeRefactor
 This is a basic website with no installation required.
 Everything is contained in two files.
 There is an html & css file.
+The html & the css files have been refined & updated.